Calm

 Listen or watch on your favorite platforms

 So, first of all, let's go back to talking about what defusing is.
 So defusing from your emotions is learning to distinguish between your anxiety and your ability to think about your anxiety.
 So it's being able to step back and observe your emotions.
 So when you're fused with your emotions, You are embedded in them.
 You are mired in them.
 You are subject to them.
 But if you can learn to defuse from your emotions, it's kind of like being able to climb out of the mud puddle of your emotions.
 When you're in the mud puddle you can't see very well.
 It seems enormous.
 It seems overwhelming and vague and not understandable.
 But if you can climb out of the mud puddle and sit by the side and look at it from the side perspective, from outside the mud puddle, then you can understand that there's a difference between you and your emotions.
 There is a part of you that is able to think about your emotions, to observe your emotions.
 And the more you do this, the more you're able to relax into being the you who is able to observe that anxiety instead of being embedded in it, instead of being fused with it.
 So you can move from someone who is subject to your anxiety to someone who has feelings of anxiety.
 Do you notice a difference?
 There it's a movement from a position of being subject to a position of possessing.
-So it's a, it's a process of differentiating from your anxiety and being able to emerge from the mud puddle and sit by the side of it and look at it.
 Ann Weiser Cornell who's a counselor talks about how it's the difference between saying I am anxious and saying part of me, part of me is anxious.
 That I have an anxious feeling or I'm aware of something that feels anxious inside of me.
 And so this allows you to be with your anxiety, instead of feeling it all over.
 Because it is just part of you.
 It's not all of you.
 And it's about being in a relationship with your inner experience, being with your feelings, instead of in them.
 So we're not trying to avoid the feelings.
 We're not trying to run away from the feelings or resist them.
 We are going to be with them, but we're not going to be mired in them.
 And this is the really important key.

 So another interesting aspect of this linguistic technique is that it seems to be able to regulate emotions quickly.
-Often it takes a long time for us, or at least some time to regulate our emotions, but researchers found in a particular study, this is another study that Dr. Cross and colleagues did.
-They were trying to measure how quickly.
-That self-talk in the third person could work.
-And in this study, they had people, uh, look at disturbing photographs and use either first person language, I, me my, to describe what they're feeling, or distanced language to describe what they're feeling.
-And to, to think about how they felt as they looked at these photographs, either using the immersed language or the distance to language.
-And as they did this, the researchers were monitoring the electrical activity in their brains.
-And what they found was that there was actually a lot less emotional activity in the brain when the people used the distanced language to reflect on their feelings after seeing these disturbing pictures.
-And it was interesting to see that it did not take long for the people to feel some relief through this verbal distancing.
-In fact, they saw changes in the person's emotional reactivity emerge within one second of having viewed the negative picture.
+Often it takes a long time for us, or at least some time to regulate our emotions, but researchers found in a particular study, they were trying to measure how quickly that self-talk in the third person could work.
+And it was interesting to see that it did not take long.
+In fact, they saw changes in the person's emotional reactivity emerge within one second.
 That's how quickly it can affect, how quickly it can regulate the emotion of the person.
-They see the picture, they begin to talk to themselves in the third person, and already they are seeing a shift in the emotional activity in the brain.
-And so it is very quick.
-It can be very quick.
 And it also didn't seem to overtax their executive functioning.
-So it seemed also to not be something that relies on a lot of heavy thinking power.
-This is something that can be done fairly easily.
-Of course, the more we practice it, the easier it gets.
-But it's important also to recognize that we have certain tools that are appropriate for situations when we don't have a lot of brain power.
-When we're feeling very distressed, for example, we want to have some tools that don't require a lot of executive functioning.
-And so from this study, anyway, it appears that this technique doesn't require a whole lot of brain power to execute.
 So it's high on results and low on effort.
 That makes it a tool that is useful in a wide variety of situations, even when we're already in a threat state, and we already have reduced cognitive powers.
 We can access it, perform it fairly easily and regulate our emotions.

 So yes, we do need to learn to label our emotions and label them with nuance.
 But it's important for us to remember that we need to do it in a way that allows us to climb out of the mud puddle and sit by the side and be with our emotions rather than immersed in them and the language that we use will very much influence the perspective that we take in our own situation, whether or not we are fused with our emotions, or we are defused from our emotions.

 So I would encourage you to try one of these exercises that I spoke about in the study.
-If you find yourself sometime this week at a point where you're experiencing a lot of negative emotion.
-Go ahead.
-And start to write about it.
+If you find yourself sometime this week at a point where you're experiencing a lot of negative emotion, go ahead and start to write about it.
 And I encourage you to write rather than just speak about it, because what we're trying to do is defuse, right?
 We don't want to be fused with the emotion.
 As long as it's in your head, it can still be difficult to separate your thoughts from your feelings.
 But if you can actually write it, then it really gets it out into that third person space, that space where you could convey, you can tell a story about the emotion to someone who is not you.
 And so this practice of writing really helps you to climb out of that mud puddle.
 You could also do it, as an alternative, by recording it into a recording app on your phone.
 But if you're going to do it that way, in order for it to be beneficial, like writing, I would advise that you listen to the recording afterwards.
 Because what you really need is not just the experience of actually expressing the feelings, but the experience of being able to look at the expression of the feelings.
 So to be able to listen after it's been recorded, to be able to read after it's been written.
 And go through this exercise and see what kind of inner wisdom you uncover as you start to begin to see this problem as you might see it from a third person perspective.
 As if you were giving advice to a friend with the same problem.
-It's a very useful skill.
-So it's important to practice it because the more you practice it, the easier it gets.
 And remember, it's something that can quickly change your emotions.
 It's a quick regulator and something that doesn't require a lot of executive functioning.
 So it's a tool we always want to have on hand, especially for those moments when we're feeling particularly distressed.

 So that's the challenge and the informational tidbit I wanted to give to you today so that you can understand better how your brain works and how to regulate your emotions.
 Thanks again for listening.